T

 Insider tips

-• Kanazawa is known for its gold leaf products; look for unique souvenirs.
+• Kanazawa is famous for its gold leaf products; look for them in local craft shops and even on food items.

-• Try Jibuni, a local duck stew, for an authentic Kanazawa culinary experience.
+• Try Jibuni, a local duck or chicken stew, a Kanazawa specialty.

 Packing highlights